 That isn’t just our opinion, though.

-A recent study1 tested 14 AI detection tools—12 publicly available & two commercial—against ChatGPT, and here are the findings:
+A study by Weber-Wulff et al. (2023) tested 14 AI detection tools—12 publicly available & two commercial—against ChatGPT, and here are the findings:

-AI detection tools are inaccurate: they often mistakenly identify AI-generated text as human-written, and struggle to detect AI content translated from other languages.
+- AI detection tools can misidentify AI-generated text as human-written and struggle to detect AI content translated from other languages.

-Manually editing responses reduces the accuracy of detection tools: swapping words, reordering sentences, and paraphrasing decreased the detection tools’ accuracy.
+- Manually editing AI-generated text reduces the accuracy of AI detection tools: swapping words, reordering sentences, and paraphrasing decrease the detection tools’ accuracy.

 With those inaccuracies in mind, what if the software indicates that 50% of the text is AI-generated.
 Would you take action at that point?
 Or would you require a higher percentage as for more “proof”?
 If so, what’s your threshold?